 This page is all about the Spanish Balearic Island of Menorca.
-If you are planning a holiday to Menorca we guide you on what to do and see when on your stay with our complete tourist information guide.
+If you are planning a holiday to Menorca we guide you on what to do and see during your stay with our complete tourist information guide.

 The biggest Balearic Island is Mallorca (Majorca) followed by Ibiza.
 The smaller island of Menorca is much quieter just like the other Balearic Island of Formentera.